-The Israel Authority for Urban Renewal published in mid-May 2018 its Urban Renewal Report for 2018.
+The Israeli Authority for Urban Renewal published in mid-May 2019 its Urban Renewal Report for 2018.

-The detailed report state that requests for building permits under TAMA 38 projects are on the decline.
+The detailed report state that requests for building permits under TAMA 38 projects in Israel are on the decline.

 If you are planning to purchase a new apartment, which has not yet been built or is under construction, in a TAMA 38/1 project, starting mid May 2019, the seller (contractor or developer) must be paid according to the progress of construction.